Kumaon chieftaincy: Chand dynasty

 Sometime in the 8th century, the Chand dynasty was established by King Som Chand, He continued to call his state Kurmanchal, and established its capital in Champawat or Kali Kumaon.
 At that time Kumaon was going through a period of fragmentation, and the Chands ruled as petty kings.
 They slowly developed into a major power of the Himalayas and near after 1450 had unified Kumaon under King Ratna Chand.

 The Baleshwar and Nagnath temples were built in this city during the 11th and 12th centuries.
 During this period, learning and new forms of painting (the pahari school of art) developed.

 Painting of Lal Mandi and Malla Mala, Almora by Hyder Young Hearsay in 1815.

 Painting of Champawat Fort, Champawat by Hyder Young Hearsay in 1815.

+Origin of the Mahar and Fartyal noble clans

+Historian Badri Dutt Pandey records an etymological account of the Mahar and Fartyal noble clans based on historical traditions preserved by Thakur Jaman Singh Dhek of Vishung.
+According to this account, the two prominent clans trace their origins to two Kshatriya warrior brothers who arrived in Kali Kumaon from the plains.
+While the regional king was stationed at Kutaulgarh Fort, the queen suffered a prolonged, painful labor due to a curse from a serpent residing beneath a large stone slab.
+The king offered a permanent administrative post, title, and lands within the kingdom to anyone who could eliminate the threat.

+The brothers answered the royal challenge; the elder brother broke the stone slab with a club, while the younger brother dispatched the serpent with a dagger.
+Consequently, the elder brother's lineage was designated 'Fartyal' due to its linguistic connection to the stone (*pathar*), while the younger brother's lineage became known as 'Mahar' (derived from the exclamation *Mara*, meaning "to kill").
+This clan division predated the rise of the Chand Dynasty, and both noble houses were subsequently integrated into the state administration by King Som Chand.

 Peak and invasion of Taklakot (Tibet)

 Portrait of Maharaja Baz Bahadur Chand, by an unknown painter.
 The name of the king of Kumaon is written on the top-left corner in Takri Script.